andersevenrud/nordic.nvim/CONTRIBUTING.md

 }
 ```

-Commit the changes with the message `Add support for project-name` into your fork and open a pull-request.
+Commit the changes with the message `feat: support project-name` into your fork and open a pull-request.

 ### Alternate background colors